 As of 25 May 2018, the General Data Protection Regulation (GDPR) has become law.
-NOSTER wants to be transparent about how it processes your personal data.
+NOSTER wants to be transparent about how it processes the personal data of those who have registered at NOSTER.
 On the other hand, a rigid interpretation and application of this law would not only result in a significant amount of administrative work for NOSTER’s relatively small office, but would also be at odds with what is reasonable for a research school and what it aims to achieve in its field.
 Therefore, NOSTER will not ask express consent from you.
 Instead, NOSTER hereby explains how it processes your personal data.

 What data do we keep?